What are cookies?

 The cookies we use are broken down into 2 categories:

-- Essential cookies - These are necessary in order to use our websites.
+- Strictly necessary cookies - These are necessary in order to use our websites.
 They are only used when you are using our website and expire when you leave.

 - Non-essential cookies - These are used for analytical and targeting purposes, first or third party advertisers and to supply you with relevant and tailored information.

-The essential cookies we use (and what they are used for) are:
+The strictly necessary cookies we use (and what they are used for) are:

 This is a list of the non-essential cookies we use:

-Services such as Opinion Labs and SessionCam help us gather information to allow us to make our website more usable for our users.
+Services such as Maru EDR, help us gather information to allow us to make our website more usable for our users.
 Accepting the cookies means that we will not continue to ask you to complete surveys if you have already completed or declined.
-SessionCam is a website recording service which may record mouse clicks, mouse movements, page scrolling and any text keyed into website forms.
-Data collected by this service is used to improve our website usability.
-The information collected is stored and is used for aggregated and statistical reporting, and is not shared with anybody else.

 How can I disable cookies?

 If you want to disable cookies you need to change your website browser settings to reject cookies.
-Doing this will depend on the browser type and version that you use however follow these links for instructions on how to disable cookies on your particular browser the most popular browsers.
+Doing this will depend on the browser type and version that you use, however follow these links for instructions on how to disable cookies on your particular browser.

 Please note if you choose to disable cookies, the site may not operate properly.